 Stanley Park Ecology Society’s (SPES) public programs are re-opening as the provincial government allows.
 Safety measures are in place and our program formats reflect this “new normal.”

 We are closely monitoring guidelines from the provincial government and health authorities to provide a safe environment for SPES staff, volunteers, members and program participants.
+As a Park Partner of the Vancouver Park Board (VPB), SPES Covid-19 guidelines and protocols are aligned with the VPB Park Partners protocols.
 We will update you here as new information becomes available.

 - A COVID-19 Office Safety Plan and Safety Protocols for each SPES department are posted below and available by request from the SPES Health and Safety Representative (firstname.lastname@example.org or 604-257-6908).

 - The number of people inside SPES offices and program spaces is limited (occupancy limit is posted on every room); program participant numbers in field activities are similarly limited.